LeviGuerra/Machine-Learning-Portfolio/README.md

 ## Personal Projects
 This section is a connection to other larger personal projects.
 Due to their more ambitious nature they are presented in individual repositories.

-- **Customer Clustering and Churn Prediction in a Bank:** [Being updated]
+- **[Customer Clustering and Churn Prediction in a Bank:](https://github.com/LeviGuerra/Bank-Churn-Prediction/blob/master/Code_and_Dataset/Customer_Clustering_and_Churn_Prediction.ipynb)**: In this project a solution for the customer churn in a bank is presented.
+The model can be divided into two goals: split customers into groups of highly similar members (clustering) and predict by means of deep learning the churn risk of individual customers.
+The application of the model here presented would translate in a positive economical impact for the institution.
+Furthermore these results are not exclusive for banks: any type of institution/company with a large number of customers (or employees), where loyalty represents a valuable feature, could benefit from it.

 ------

 ## About me:

 Levi Guerra García (26 y/o).
 Physicist (M.Sc.) passionate about Machine Learning, Data Analysis and Neuroscience.
-Further information about myself (here)[https://www.linkedin.com/in/leviguerra/].
+Further information about myself [here](https://www.linkedin.com/in/leviguerra/).

 For any suggestion regarding the content of the portfolio, or for a collaboration proposal, please do not hesistate to send me an email: leviguerra.g@gmail.com